wa7nwp/nwp2019/19301_suggestions/19314_ham_mesh_home_lab.md

 + log in to the NOBOOT page. user = ‘root’ password = ‘hsmm’
 + set name - **callsign-something**
 + set password and password verification
-+ save changes and reboot
++ save changes and reboot.
-+ login at http://localnode.local.mesh  or use ipconfig/ifconfig to get IP adddress of gateway
++ login at http://localnode.local.mesh:8089  or use ipconfig/ifconfig to get IP adddress of gateway. 'ip route' for newer Linux boxes unless deprecated ifconfig is installed (sudo apt install net-tools.)

 ## Configure Tunnel